AlttiRi/bsky-click-and-save/README.md

 # bsky-click-and-save
-Quick made minimal version
+Quick made minimal version.

+---

-Here is the MINIMAL usable version for image downloading made in 1 hour.
+Here is the MINIMAL usable version for an **image** downloading made in 1 hour.

-Right click (context menu event) on the image to download it.
+Right click (the context menu event) on the image to download it.

-Is it usable?
+Is the script usable and useful?
 Yes.

 Can it be done better?
 Of course.
 Maybe later.

-To install click on:
+### To install click on:
 - https://github.com/AlttiRi/bsky-click-and-save/raw/refs/heads/master/bsky-click-and-save.user.js